Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP28_Final_Project.md

 Handle mapping and alignment tasks on genomes having alternative assemblies

 ### Disadvantages of GMAP
-Uses more memory compared to more recent programs such as Burrow-Wheelers Aligner (BWA).
-Less accurate than Bowtie2, BWA, and BBMap based on E. coli ROC Curves.
+One disadvantages of GMAP is that it uses more memory compared to more recent programs such as Burrow-Wheelers Aligner (BWA) Another disadvantage is that GMAP is less accurate than Bowtie2, BWA, and BBMap based on E. coli ROC Curves.

 ### Computational Process
 GMAP takes a hierarchical approach that successively refines the alignment through a